connexcs/docs/my-account.md

 ## Domains

-Users can add the domains also.
+Domains lets you add a domain/sub domain on your control panel, this will let your customer to use the customer portal. the domain can be whitelablled.

 ![alt text][domain]

 To add a new domain, simply:

-1. Click on the '+' icon to add new domain.
+1. Click on the '+' icon under Portal.
-2. Pop-up will show up and add the details of the dialog box.
+2. Pop-up will show up and add the details in the respective field.
+3. Select the access (Carrier Portal, CDR, Rate Card, Balance etc.) that you wish to allow your customers on customer portal.
 3. Click on the Save button.

-The details of the dialog box are as follows:

 ![alt text][add-new-domain]

-1. Users will write the Domain in the text field.
-2. Users will select the Carrier Signup and Customer Signup from the dropdown menu options.
-3. Users will set the New Customer Debit Limit.
-4. Users will set the New Customer Status either as Active or Pending Approval.
-5. Users Access Area shall also be selected.
-(Carrier Portal, CDR, Rate Card, Balance etc.).

-Users can also Refresh or Delete the name of the domains.

 Users can also edit the Domains.